trdvelho/TrackTik-FE-Challenge/README.md

 - After a successfull filter is listed, a button on the left side is available to exit the filter.
 - Pagination is available at the footer of Home page for both normal and filter listing.
 - Site Details page: Details an item clicked on Home page list
-- Site Details Edit mode: Clicking on the "EDIT" button on the footer the page turns into EDIT MODE page where the user can edit main contact informations.
+- Site Details Edit mode: Clicking on the "EDIT" button on the footer the page turns into EDIT MODE page where the user can edit main contact informations through PATCH request.